Dog Breeder Licensing Requirements by State

 Minnesota

-MN10 or more adult intact animals AND more than 5 litters per year
+MN10 or more adult intact dogs or cats AND more than 5 litters per year

 Mississippi